Potty training doesn’t happen in a matter of days or weeks. Gradual potty training can be a more relaxed and effective method for your child.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 Potty training doesn’t need fancy equipment, but you do need the items that work for your child.
 Come equipped with items to make potty training easier for everyone.

-I suggest starting with a floor potty like this one.
-It’s messier to clean, but much easier for him to sit and stand on his own:
+Start with a floor potty like this one.
+It can be a mess to clean, but much easier for him to sit and stand on his own:

-This seat will also need a bathroom step so he can climb on and off.
-The step will also allow him to reach the faucet to wash his hands:
+Potty chairs will also need a bathroom step or stool so he can climb on and off.
+The step will also allow him to reach the faucet to wash his hands.